Manjunath-Gowdar-au26/Text_based_Snake_and_Ladder_game/README.md

 # Introduction

-# I Dedicate this game to Nithyashree N, The shine of my life.
+# I Dedicate this game to Ameenagouda,

 ## Text based 'Snake and Ladder' game